Skip to main content

 • Has a minimum of 2 years directly related work experience; and

-• Is a Registered Nurse or Licensed Practical Nurse licensed and in good standing in the State of Indiana and Has a minimum of one year of licensed nursing experience, and
+• Is a Registered Nurse and in good standing in the State of Indiana and has a minimum of two years licensed nursing experience, of which at least one year must be in the provision of long-term care services, and

 • Has completed Indiana Department of Health Train-the-Trainer (can complete upon hire)